Aysenuryilmazz/hr_analytics_ML/README.md

 - Gradient Boosting
 - XGBoost

-Best three models are(with same f1-score): XGBoost, GradientBoosting and ExtraTrees.
+Best three models are(almost same f1-score): XGBoost, GradientBoosting and ExtraTrees.

-After that; t-test is applied among these three models to find the "best one".
+After that; t-test is applied to these three models to determine the "best one".